 ART Licenses

-The ART license is an add-on license available for HMIS users to facilitate data reporting.
+The Looker license is an add-on license available for HMIS users to facilitate data reporting.
 The additional amount charged for these licenses will reflect the actual cost of the license charged to the HMIS Lead Agency under the HMIS software contract.

 2.8 HMIS OPERATING POLICIES VIOLATION